Tech Debt in Organizations: How Shortcuts Accumulate, Why They're Hard to Fix, and What They Cost

 The Vicious Cycle

 Technical debt tends to spiral rather than accumulate linearly.
-The mechanism is a vicious cycle:
+The mechanism is a vicious cycle that operates as a classic reinforcing feedback loop:

 - Time pressure causes the team to take shortcuts, creating debt